 This page in brief

 Medical researchers are showing an increasing interest in how religious faith affects our mental and physical health, and general wellbeing.
-Here is a summary of well-established conclusions plus some more recent studies (many are taken from the Science on Religion blog).
+Here is a listing of a selection of papers on the topic that are available on the internet.

 Holistic health (physical + mental)